 About da Vinci Robotic Surgery

 Robotic surgery with the da Vinci Surgical System has been federally approved and in use since 2010.
-As of 2018, over 5,000 robotic operations have been performed at GHS.
+As of 2018, over 5,000 robotic operations have been performed at Prisma Health.
 This approach uses a robotic surgical system that provides the Greenville Health System Robotics Program surgeons better vision, more precision and control.
 It requires only a few small incisions, so you can get back to your life faster — without the usual recovery following major surgery.

 Often, robotic surgery makes minimally invasive surgery possible.
 The benefits of minimally invasive surgery include: